diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

-These are two slightly different use-cases: first one is about using internally-defined policies to ensure the stability / availably of a GitLab instance (GitLab.com or self-hosted instance).
+These are two slightly different use-cases: first one is about using internally-defined policies to ensure the stability / availably of a GitLab instance (GitLab.com or self-managed instance).
 The second use-case is about making GitLab Policy Service a feature that users will be able to build on top of.